-Pasta with salmon without cream is a simple and delicious dish, perfect for those who desire a light yet tasty meal.
+Pasta with salmon without cream is a simple and delicious dish, perfect for anyone who wants a light yet tasty meal.

-I made this dish without cream because I wanted it to be lighter and not to weigh down the dish with creaminess.
+I made this dish without cream because I wanted it lighter and without weighing down the plate with creaminess.

-A simple preparation but rich in flavor, ideal for those who want a tasty but light dish.
+A simple preparation but full of flavor, ideal for those who want a tasty but light dish.

-In this version, salmon is the absolute protagonist, but without the addition of cream which is usually used to make the sauce creamier, yet I still created a creamy sauce.
+In this version, salmon is the absolute protagonist, but without the addition of cream which is usually used to make the sauce creamier — yet I still created a little creamy sauce.

 What do you think, do you like it?

-Follow everything and replicate it, then send me a photo, I will post it on my fb page in the folder dedicated to my recipes made by you.
+Follow the recipe and make it, then send me a photo and I will put it on my Facebook page in the folder dedicated to the recipes you’ve made.

 - Difficulty: Easy